bjornbytes/lovr-docs/guides/Compiling.md

 ---

 LÖVR uses the following libraries.
-They are included as submodules in the `deps` directory of the repository, so make sure you clone with the `--recursive` flag or run `git submodule update --init` in an existing repository.
+They are included as submodules in the `deps` directory of the repository, so make sure you clone with the `--recursive` flag or run `git submodule update --init --recursive` in an existing repository.

 - Lua (5.1+) or LuaJIT (2.1+)
 - GLFW (3.3+)